-For the years ended December 31, 2018 and 2017, we had revenue of \$16.3 million and \$8.6 million, net loss of \$6.9 million and \$21.5 million, and adjusted EBITDA of negative \$4.3 million and negative \$8.3 million, respectively.
-For periods prior to the Spin-off, all the financial information of red violet referred to red violet and Fluent subsidiaries that previously operated Fluent's risk management business.
-For periods prior to the Spin-off, the Company's financial statements were prepared on a consolidated and combined basis because certain of the entities were under common control.
-All intercompany accounts and transactions have been eliminated between the consolidated and combined entities.
-Adjusted EBITDA is a non-GAAP financial measure equal to net loss, the most directly comparable financial measure based on US GAAP, excluding interest income, net, depreciation and amortization, share-based compensation expense, litigation costs, insurance proceeds in relation to settled litigation, transition service income, and write-off of long-lived assets and others, as noted in the tables included in "Use and Reconciliation of Non-GAAP Financial Measures" of Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For the years ended December 31, 2019 and 2018, we had revenue of \$30.3 million and \$16.3 million, net loss of \$11.1 million and \$6.9 million, and adjusted EBITDA of \$1.9 million and negative \$4.3 million, respectively.
+Adjusted EBITDA is a non-GAAP financial measure equal to net loss, the most directly comparable financial measure based on US GAAP, excluding interest income, net, depreciation and amortization, share-based compensation expense, litigation costs, net, sales and use tax expense, insurance proceeds in relation to settled litigation, transition service income, and write-off of long-lived assets and others, as noted in the tables included in "Use and Reconciliation of Non-GAAP Financial Measures" of Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."